-Together tasks 1 and 2 are intended to motivate students to come up with conjectures, verify them, come up with counter-examples or proofs as the case may be.
+Together tasks 1 and 2 are intended to motivate students to come up with conjectures, verify them, and come up with counter-examples or proofs as the case may be.
 The specific conjectures you decide to take up to examine in detail, or the order you choose to do it is entirely up to you and can be decided by the conjectures that students come up with in your class.
 The following tasks are arranged in one such order.
-It is not necessary that you should stick to this order or prove these same conjectures if the intention of these tasks as mentioned above are satisfied.
+You don't need to stick to this order or prove these same conjectures if the intention of these tasks as mentioned above is satisfied.

-Also, students may come up with multiple ways of proving the same result .
+Also, students may come up with multiple ways of proving the same result.
 Make sure to discuss as many of these as possible and compare them.